Generalized Schr\"odinger Bridge Matching: (GSBM)

-In this subsection, we develop methods for solving the CondSOC in \eq{6}, when $V_t$ is neither quadratic nor degenerate.
-As we need to solve \eq{6} for every pair $(x_0, x_1)$ drawn from $p_{0,1}^\theta$, we seek efficient solvers that are parallizable and {simulation-free}---outside of sampling from $p_{0,1}^\theta$.
+We develop methods for searching the approximate solutions to CondSOC in \eq{6}, when $V_t$ is neither quadratic nor degenerate.
+As we need to search for every pair $(x_0, x_1)$ drawn from $p_{0,1}^\theta$, we seek efficient methods that are parallizable and {simulation-free}---outside of sampling from $p_{0,1}^\theta$.

 \textbf{Gaussian path approximation.} Drawing inspirations from \Lemmaref{3}, and since the boundary conditions of \eq{6} are simply two fixed points, we propose to approximate the solution to \eq{6} as a Gaussian probability path pinned at $x_0, x_1$: